-Note: at the conclusion of meeting 3 those in attendance walked down to consider the options proposed (options identified within Figure 2-2).
+Note: at the conclusion of meeting 3 those in attendance walked down to consider the options proposed (options identified within Figure 2-3).
 The general consensus of the residents attending meeting 3 was that locations 3 and 4 are best.
-Figure 5-1 (over the page) shows the general area for options 3 and 4, with the adopted location being consistent with option 3.
+Figure 5-1 shows the general area for options 3 and 4, with the adopted location being consistent with option 3.